jimleroyer/SilkSpectre/README.md

 # SilkSpectre

-One goal: watch item's sale for availability, specifically for Playstation 5 availability as configured by the application right now.
+**One goal**: watch item's sale for availability, specifically for **Playstation 5 availability** as configured by the application right now.

 The application at this moment watches for Canadian websites of Amazon, BestBuy, EBGames and Walmart.
 When availability is detected, a text notification is sent